aarneranta/deptreepy/README.md

 Python utilities for dependency trees, replicating some of gf-ud.
 Designed to work on CoNNL-U data, such as in https://universaldependencies.org

+You can start by looking at a quick set of [example uses](./examples.sh)

 For a help message: do
 ```
   $ python3 deptreepy.py